A Beginner's Guide to Collecting Seashells as a Hobby

 Warm weather attracts many people to the seashore for water activities.
-The ocean is attractive for boating, jet skiing, scuba diving, treasure hunting, swimming, surfing, skiing, and any other water sport that one enjoys.
+The ocean is attractive for boating, jet skiing, scuba diving, treasure hunting, swimming, surfing, skiing, and any other water sports and activities.

-But for those of us, who like to walk along the seashore, looking and discovering shells leads us to the hobby of collecting seashells.
+But some of us like to walk along the seashore looking and discovering shells.
 Collecting shells has been an active hobby for amateurs and a vocation for professionals for many years.

 Any age can enjoy this pastime.
 As you collect these beautiful natural wonders, your curiosity will lead you to self-education as to the name of the shell, what organism grows in it, how it is classified and so on.
 You may choose to collect as an individual or you may choose to join clubs and gain new friends who enjoy the same interest.

-There are many natural museums which house shells.
+There are many natural museums that house shells.
 Collecting shells exist on an international scale.

 If seeking shells is new to you, I highly recommend that you visit a local museum before walking the beaches.
-The education which you will receive will help you to identify the various shells.
-The museums as well as your state Fish and Wildlife Conservation Commission will inform you of which shells are permitted for collection and which are not.
+The education that you will receive will help you to identify various shells.
+The museums, as well as your state Fish and Wildlife Conservation Commission, will inform you of shells permitted for collection.

-We had collected shells on the beaches of Sanibel Island located in Florida and there are restrictions on collecting shells which have living inhabitants.
+We had collected shells on the beaches of Sanibel Island located in Florida and there are restrictions on collecting shells that have living inhabitants.
 There are fines and penalties for gathering these living shells.

 In the state of Florida, it is prohibited to have in possession the Queen Conch if the organism has been killed, mutilated, or removed from its shell before collecting.
 The international rulings regard the Queen Conch as an endangered species.